How rent may be increased

 - any other matter it considers relevant.

 NCAT will not consider your income or whether you can afford the increase.

 Gather evidence to present at the tribunal hearing:

 - Look at similar properties in your area (at least 3), take photos, and gather evidence of the rent for the properties (through real estate agent listings or statutory declarations from current tenants – newspaper clippings are not enough).

-- Check out your area and dwelling type on our Postcode Tool
+- Check out your area and dwelling type on our Rent Tracker Postcode Tool

-- Refer to the latest Rent and Sales Report from the Housing NSW website (www.housing.nsw.gov.au), which has the average rents in every local government area in NSW.
+- Refer to the latest Rent and Sales Report on the FACS Housing website, which has the average rents in every local government area in NSW.